xBeastxx/NauticPlayer/resources/legal/TERMS.md

 **Last Updated:** December 2025

 ## 1. Introduction
-Welcome to NauticPlayer, a premium media player software developed by Manuel Perez Rodriguez (NauticGames).
-By purchasing, downloading, or using this software, you agree to these Terms and Conditions.
+Welcome to NauticPlayer, a free media player software developed by Manuel Perez Rodriguez (NauticGames).
+By downloading or using this software, you agree to these Terms and Conditions.

-## 2. Commercial License
+## 2. Free Use License
-NauticPlayer is a paid, proprietary software product.
-You are granted a non-exclusive, non-transferable license to use this software.
-You may not redistribute, resell, or crack the software.
-Doing so acts as a violation of these terms and may result in license termination.
+NauticPlayer is a free software product provided to the community.
+You are granted a non-exclusive license to use this software for any personal or commercial purpose free of charge.
+You may share the installer with others, provided you do not charge for it.

-## 3. Refunds and Purchases
+## 3. No Warranty
-All sales are final unless otherwise stated by the platform from which you purchased the software.
-Please refer to the specific refund policy of the point of sale.
+This software is provided as a free tool for the community.
+It comes with absolutely no warranty.
+The developers are not responsible for any issues that may arise from its use.

-## 4. Updates and Support
+## 4. Updates
 We may provide updates to add features or fix bugs.
 These terms apply to all updates.
-Premium support is provided to valid license holders.

 ## 5. Third-Party Rights
 This software integrates widely utilized open-source components for media processing.
 These components remain the property of their respective authors and are subject to their own open-source licenses.
 NauticPlayer claims no ownership over these specific engines.